britishredcrosssociety/mapping-services-crisis-response/README.md

 1. Assess people's needs
 1. Help people plan their next steps

+How is this service delivered now:

+* Memorandum of Understanding between fire services and BRC
+* Fire services call up CRCC
+* Vehciles full of supplies like food, clothes, hygiene products, cash cards
+* Volunteers drive out to where people affected by fire

 Who is involved:

 * Fire service
-* Memorandum of Understanding between organisations - cans and can'ts
 * Crisis Response Contact Centre
 * Emergency response volunteers
 * Cash Crisis Cards

 Software systems, Red Cross are used:

-> To be confirmed
+* volunteer rotas on SharePoint
+* New rota system (DRIM)

 Stats (to be confirmed):